What is a dangerous or hazardous material surcharge?

 How can I find out more information about dangerous or hazardous materials?

-You can visit carrier sites regarding more information or I can send you a link with additional information:
+You can visit carrier sites for more information or contact customer care for additional information: